janwilmans/guidelines/guidelines_details.md

 These are the mottos I find useful, some of them I learned from Gert-Jan de Vos who I'm eternally grateful for teaching me.

 - KISS (Keep It Simple Stupid) followed by YAGNI (You Ain't Gonna Need It)
-- DRY (Don't repeat yourself).
+- DRY (Don't repeat yourself)
 - Fail Early.
 (Check pre-conditions in a function and bail asap)
-- Design for debugging is a self-fulfilling prophesy.
+- Design for debugging is a self-fulfilling prophesy
-- More explicit code is better code.
+- More explicit code is better code
-- Create a Pit of Success (Make interfaces and types hard to use incorrectly).
+- Create a Pit of Success (Make interfaces and types hard to use incorrectly)
-- Comments are a code smell.
+- Comments are a code smell
+- Prefer the most fitting tool for the job

 ## KISS & YAGNI